-Tom's Missing Pet Search Team success rate is 80%, and Jayne estimates she has reunited 80,000 pets with their owners in 15 years.
+Tom's Missing Pet Search Team success rate is 80 per cent, and Jayne estimates she's reunited 80,000 pets with their owners in 15 years.

 For more information, follow DogLost on Twitter @DoglostUK, or find them on their Facebook page.
 You can follow Animal Trust UK on Twitter @AnimalSearchUK, or find them on Facebook page.
 Follow Rachel Spencer on Twitter @rachelspenceruk.